10 Best One Actor Movies of All Time

 4. Buried (2010)

 Ryan Reynolds turned from a box-office reject to a superstar last year, after the astonishing success of ‘Deadpool’.
 Most audiences and critics called it his best performance and even went on to claim that he was born for the role.
 Travel back to 2010, and ‘Buried’ would prove you wrong.
 The premise of Buried is interesting but also risky to manage.
 The weight of the movie rested on Reynolds’s shoulders and he carried it so effortlessly.
-The story is fixated on a US truck driver who finds himself trapped six feet underground with no idea about his wherabouts, after an encounter with Iraqi terrorists.
+The story is fixated on a US truck driver who finds himself trapped six feet underground with no idea about his whereabouts after an encounter with Iraqi terrorists.
 With only a lighter and cellphone, he races against time to get out of the claustrophobic situation.
 Keeping its runtime at 95 minutes, the movie is nerve-wracking and succeeds in producing a high-intense thriller by converting it’s setting into an asset.
-The camerawork is brilliant with effective lighting, that highlights each and every emotion on Reynolds’s face, and as an actor it is incredibly difficult to express yourself with all the focus on you.
+The camerawork is brilliant, with effective lighting that highlights each and every emotion on Reynolds’s face, and as an actor, it is incredibly difficult to express yourself with all the focus on you.

 Read More: Best Sex Addiction Movies of All Time